-For required fields, you can simply add the “required” attribute to your input which lets screen readers know to inform the user this field must be completed:
+For required fields, you can add the “required” attribute to your input which lets screen readers know to inform the user this field must be completed:

-Consider also adding descriptive text alongside your label/input communicating clearly any special requirements for the user input.
+Consider also adding descriptive text alongside your label/input communicating any special requirements for the user input.
 For example:

 Notice in the example above, the “aria-describedby” attribute has been used.
 This ensures that the descriptive text is read out to screen reader users along with the input’s label.
 You can switch on your screen reader and test drive the example below:

 Step 3: Get organised

 Large forms can be difficult to consume for all types of users, especially those using assistive technology.
 You can ease the burden by splitting your form into groups of related details using the ‘fieldset’ and ‘legend’ elements, helping the user to understand when they have reached a new section of the form.